 The EEOC emphasizes that communication is a priority throughout the entire process, “particularly where the specific limitation, problem, or barrier is unclear; where an effective accommodation is not obvious; or where the parties are considering different forms of reasonable accommodation.”

-In the UPS case, the claim was initiated by an administrative assistant, who took a 12-month leave of absence from work when she began experiencing symptoms of what was later diagnosed as multiple sclerosis.
+In the case, the claim was initiated by an administrative assistant, who took a 12-month leave of absence from work when she began experiencing symptoms of what was later diagnosed as multiple sclerosis.
 She returned to work for a few weeks, but then needed additional time off from the negative side effects of medication.
-Although she could have returned to work after an additional two-week leave of absence, UPS fired her for exceeding its 12-month leave policy, and did not engage in the interactive process, the EEOC said.
+Although she could have returned to work after an additional two-week leave of absence, the company fired her for exceeding its 12-month leave policy, and did not engage in the interactive process, the EEOC said.

 - Update its policies on reasonable accommodation

 - Improve how the company implements the policies